nickmckenney/Building-a-JSON-API/evaluation.md

 | **2** | _Exceeds expectations_ |

 - __Project Workflow__:
-  - The "readme.md" file contains any necessary installation instructions
+  - The `readme.md` file contains any necessary installation instructions
-  - The "planning" folder contains a "wireframes" directory, which in turn contains at least 2 drawings or photos of wireframes and ERDs
+  - The `planning` folder contains a `wireframes` directory, which in turn contains at least 2 drawings or photos of wireframes and ERDs
-  - The "planning" folder contains a "user_stories.md" file, which in turn contains at least 7 user stories (or a link to a Trello board or some other page containing at least 7 user stories)
+  - The `planning` folder contains a `user_stories.md` file, which in turn contains at least 7 user stories (or a link to a Trello board or some other page containing at least 7 user stories)
   - A Github issue was submitted to the `pbj-project2` repository **by 11:00pm on Thursday, August 13th,** containing a link to a YouTube video
   - The video itself and/or the site on which it can be found contains a website or e-mail address through which the creator can be contacted
   - The video is at least 3 minutes long, but **no more than** 5 minutes